Batman Province

-Batman Province (Parêzgeha Êlihê; Բատմանի զավառ) is a province in Turkey.
-It was created in May 1990 with the Law No. 3647 taking some parts from the eastern Province of Siirt and some from the southern Province of Mardin.
-Its area is 4,477 km^{2}, and its population is 634,491 (2022).
+Batman Province (Parêzgeha Êlihê, transl.
+"Province of Êlih";") is a province in the Southeastern Anatolia Region of Turkey.
+It was created in May 1990 with Law No. 3647, incorporating districts from the eastern Siirt Province and the southern Mardin Province.
+The province has an area of 4,477 km2 and a population of 634,491 (2022).
 Its current governor is Ekrem Canalp.

 The province is considered part of Turkish Kurdistan and has a Kurdish majority.
+It is an important center for Turkey's oil industry, which has driven rapid urbanization since the mid-20th century.

 History

-From July 1987 to October 1997 Batman Province was included in the OHAL state of emergency region.

-Development of oil fields resulted in relocation of Turkish people into a mostly Kurd-populated Batman Province.
-This brought ethnic conflicts which escalated in the 1990s.
-More than 180 civilians were killed in the Batman city area by unidentified gunmen between 1992 and 1993.
-The province became a stronghold of the Kurdish Hezbollah, a Kurdish Sunni Islamist organization, and it was reported that Batman hosted a camp where the militants received military and political training.

-Recent individual incidents include the following: 1 Turkish soldier was killed and 2 wounded during clashes in the province on 15 April 2010.
-Four Kurdish civilians were killed on 1 August 2010 after their vehicle struck a roadside bomb.
+Origins and industrialization

+The history of the modern province is inextricably linked to the discovery of oil.
+Prior to the 1940s, the site of the provincial capital was a small village known as Iluh.
+The search for oil in the region began in 1935, culminating on 20 April 1940, when oil was discovered at a depth of 1048 meters at the Raman oil field.
+Commercial production began in 1947, followed by the construction of a refinery in 1948.
+By 1955, the facility's capacity was expanded to 330 tonnes per day.
+This rapid industrialization transformed the village of Iluh into the booming urban center of Batman, attracting significant migration and altering the region's social fabric.

+Recent history

+From July 1987 to October 1997, the region was included in the OHAL state of emergency zone, established to combat the Kurdistan Workers' Party (PKK) insurgency.
+During the 1990s, Batman became a focal point of the Kurdish–Turkish conflict.
+The province experienced a wave of political violence, including hundreds of killings by "unidentified gunmen" (faili meçhul), many of which were attributed to the conflict between the PKK and the Kurdish Hezbollah.
+Batman was widely reported to be a stronghold for the Kurdish Hezbollah, a Sunni Islamist organization that utilized the province for recruitment and training during this period.

 Geography

 The province occupies an area of 4,477 km2.
-It lies in a mountainous area with the average elevation of 550 meters which contains several thousands of caves.
+It lies in a mountainous area with an average elevation of 550 meters, containing thousands of caves.
 The tallest mountains are Sason Dağları (2500 m), Meleto (2967 m), Kuşaklı Dağı (1947 m), Avcı Dağı (2121 m), Meydanok Tepesi (2042 m), Kortepe (2082 m) and Raman Dağı (1288 m).
-Several rivers (Çay or Nehir) flow through the province, including Tigris, Batman, Sason and Garzan.
-The 115 km long Batman River flowing approximately from north to south forms a natural border between the Batman Province and Diyarbakır Province lying to the west.
-The historic Malabadi Bridge (built in 1146–1147) crosses the river near the town of Silvan.
-The Tigris flows from west to east, merges with the Batman River and exits the province.
-The Garzan River flowing from north to south enters the Tigris and separates Batman from the Siirt Province lying to the east.
-The province is also of interest from an archaeological point of view.
-Sights include the Imam Abdullah Dervish monastery, the bridge of Camiü‘r Rızk and Hasankeyf.
+Several rivers flow through the province, including the Tigris, Batman, Sason, and Garzan.

+The 115 km long Batman River flows approximately north to south, forming a natural border between Batman Province and Diyarbakır Province.
+The Tigris flows west to east, merging with the Batman River before exiting the province.